-Vulvodynia (vul-voe-DIN-e-uh) is chronic pain or discomfort around the opening of your vagina (vulva) for which there's no identifiable cause and which lasts at least three months.
-The pain, burning or irritation associated with vulvodynia can make you so uncomfortable that sitting for long periods or having sex becomes unthinkable.
+Vulvodynia (vul-voe-DIN-e-uh) is a type of long-term pain or discomfort around the outer part of the female genitals, called the vulva.
+It lasts at least three months and has no clear cause.
+The pain, burning or irritation linked with vulvodynia can make you so uncomfortable that sitting for a long time or having sex becomes unthinkable.
 The condition can last for months to years.

-Vulvar tissue might look slightly inflamed or swollen.
-More often, your vulva appears normal.
+The tissue of the vulva might look slightly inflamed or swollen.
+More often, your vulva doesn't look different than usual.

 When to see a doctor

-- Injury to or irritation of the nerves surrounding your vulvar region
+- Injury to or irritation of the nerves of the vulva.

 - Painful swelling called inflammation that affects the vulva.

 - Some genetic conditions.